0djentd/class_variables_editor_ui/README.md

+# Class variables editor UI
+## Description
-This module provides UI for editing python variables through blender UI, as alternative to properties.
+This module provides UI for editing class variables through blender UI, as alternative to properties.
-Its pretty useless with dicts and lists of generic types though, because there is no option to choose new element type.
+Its pretty useless with dicts and lists of generic types though, because there is currntly no option to choose new element type.

-Currently working:
+Done:
     bool
     int
     float